 After Step 3, the flask has air and acetone vapour with net pressure higher than the surrounding air.
 Therefore when the flask is opened, some of the air-acetone gaseous mixture will diffuse out of the flask.
-Thus, m_4 should be less than m_2 .
-Keeping for longer time will lead to more loss of gaseous acetone from the flask, and thus eventually m_4 would be same as m_1 .
+Thus, m 4 should be less than m 2 .
+Keeping for longer time will lead to more loss of gaseous acetone from the flask, and thus eventually m 4 would be same as m 1 .
 Q 11a.
-Based on your results, check if the following statement(s) is/are true or false.

-- 1) Evaporation converts liquid into gaseous phase. - 2) Gases have mass. - 3) Gases under pressure can expand and move/travel out of flask very quickly. - 4) Movement from liquid to gaseous state decreases mass of its molecules.
+Based on your results, check if the following statement(s) is/are true or false for the above experiment.
+1) Evaporation converts liquid into gaseous phase 3) Gases under pressure, when released, can expand and move/travel out of flask very quickly 4) Movement from liquid to gaseous state decreases mass of its molecules Q 11b.

-Q 11b.
 Give evidences to support your answer for each of the above answers.
+Statement 1 is true hecause our nose can smell only gaseous substances.
+Since there is strong smell